therightwei/aboutme/introduction.md

 ### Development Lead | CITIBANK | New York (May 2007 - Mar 2010)

-Led a development team with about 25 members from onshore and offshore, designed and delivered multi-year project to rewrite and migrate Citibank Online application from the legacy platform to J2EE based platform.
+Led a development team with about 25 members from onshore and offshore, designed and delivered a multi-year project to rewrite and migrate the Citibank Online application from the legacy platform to a J2EE-based platform.

 - Enabled Citibank Online to be ranked as the #1 banking site by Forrester.
-- Improved software flexibility and scalability, accelerated development cycles and surpassed business performance targets.
+- Improved software flexibility and scalability, accelerated development cycles, and surpassed business performance targets.

 ### Lead Engineer and Manager | INTELLIGRATED | Cincinnati, Ohio (Apr 2004 - May 2007)